Dayun123/task-app/README.md

 ### Failure

 Unsuccessful responses return a JSON object with `statusCode` and `statusMessage` properties detailing what went wrong.
+The `statusMessage` property will be more descriptive than it should be in a real-world app, but this is just so I can practice handling errors and throwing good log messages.
+Eventually, I would just log a more descriptive message to a file and send a generic message to the client, but I don't want to hook up logging.

 Here is an example response for an authentication error: